Complete Synchronization of Coupled Oscillators Based on the Contraction Theory: Networks of the (Duffing/Rayleigh) van der Pol Systems and Numerical Simulations

-We assume all-to-all symmetric coupling as described in Eq.
-(14).
+We assume all-to-all symmetric coupling as described in Eq.~(\ref{5*}).
 We also assume \textit{full-state} linear coupling, i.e., the coupling matrices \(A_{i}\) are diagonal for all \(i\).
-If \(x_{i}\) and \(y_{i}\) represent the ``position" and ``velocity" of \(i^{\text{th}}\) node, respectively, then full-state coupling means that each node adjusts its own position and velocity according to the difference between its position and velocity with other nodes, respectively [19].
+If \(x_{i}\) and \(y_{i}\) represent the ``position" and ``velocity" of \(i^{\text{th}}\) node, respectively, then full-state coupling means that each node adjusts its position and velocity according to the difference between its position and velocity with other nodes, respectively\cite{alderisio}.
 We can write

-where \(c\) is a constant coupling strength, and \(a_{j}\) and \(b_{j}\) are coefficients that represent the coupling effect from \(j^{\text{th}}\) node to others.
+where \(c\) is a constant coupling strength, and \(a_{j}\) and \(b_{j}\) are coefficients that represent the coupling effect of \(j^{\text{th}}\) node on others.
 In this case, \({J_{\pmb{f}}}_s\) is neither negative definite nor negative semi-definite.
-Furthermore, the definiteness of \({J_{\pmb{f}}}_s-\sum_{j=1}^{N} {A_{j}}_s\) cannot be determined globally since it depends on the position \((x,y)\) in the virtual phase plane \(D\).
-We can nevertheless find the contraction region of the virtual system of this network.
+Furthermore, the definiteness of \({J_{\pmb{f}}}_s-\sum_{j=1}^{N} {A_{j}}_s\) cannot be determined globally since it depends on the position \((x,y)\) in the virtual phase plane.
+We can nevertheless find the contraction region of the virtual system of this network: